jdh8/wbridge5.book/we-open/openings.md

 Openings
 ========
-A hand with 13+ DH or 12 H is sufficient for an opening.
+A hand with 13+ points or 12 HCP is sufficient for an opening.
 If both hands in a pair are opening hands, they can probably make a game contract.
 Therefore, with an opening hand, one must open to prevent a pass out.